Skip to main content

 How Should Nurses Prepare for a Weather Disaster at Work?

+When it comes to disasters, emergency preparedness makes a world of difference.
 Hospitals must have an emergency management plan in place to comply with certification and accreditation requirements as well as various federal, state and local regulations.
 Typically, nurses learn a facility’s policy during their orientation, or nurse mangers hold meetings to instruct nurses about the course of action and the chain of command in the event of an emergency.

-Healthcare facilities may also regularly schedule drills so nurses, physicians and healthcare professionals know the proper response to an emergency situation.
+Healthcare facilities may also regularly schedule drills, so nurses, physicians and healthcare professionals know the proper response to an emergency situation.
 If, for some reason, you do not know your facility’s disaster plan, you should ask your nurse manager about it.
 The nurse manager may explain it to you or tell you where you can find the information.
 Nurses should know the following:

 • Who is in charge during the crisis?